 Associate Professor Katie Makar

 Katie is an associate professor in mathematics education at the University of Queensland.
 In her classroom-based research, she works closely with teachers as they adopt mathematical inquiry and develop a classroom culture that enables a guided inquiry approach.
 She is also known internationally for her work on data-based reasoning at the primary school level.
 Her consulting work includes classroom and school-based adoption of mathematical inquiry, statistical reasoning, teacher professional standards and middle years curriculum.
 She teaches courses in mathematics education, interdisciplinary curriculum, and statistics.
 Previously, she taught secondary mathematics for fifteen years in the US and Asia before finishing her PhD in 2004.

-Jill is a Senior Research Fellow in Mathematics Education in the Institute for Learning Sciences and Teacher Education (ILSTE) at the Australian Catholic University.
-Formerly a classroom teacher, she worked as a Lecturer in Mathematics Education at the University of Tasmania, prior to taking up a research-focused position at UQ in 2017 and then moving to ACU in 2018.
+Jill has a number of roles at UNE.
+She is an Associate Professor of STEM education in the School of Education, the School of Education Research Coordinator, the Chair of School Research Committee, and the School of Education Academic Integrity Officer.
+Formerly a classroom teacher, she worked as a Lecturer in Mathematics Education at the University of Tasmania, prior to taking up a research-focused position at UQ in 2017 and then moving to ACU in 2018 where she was a Senior Research Fellow in Mathematics Education in the Institute for Learning Sciences and Teacher Education (ILSTE).
 She has a keen interest in pedagogies that enhance student motivation and cognitive engagement in mathematics.
 As such, her research interests include students’ use of evidence and reasoning through argumentation and inquiry based learning, design of inquiry and complex tasks, and aspects of motivation and engagement as they apply to disadvantaged students.